Gunpla: History

-Mobile Suit Gundam SEED introduced a new type of non-graded (NG) 1:144 model, with a completely different design plan.
+For the Mobile Suit Gundam SEED models a new type of non-graded (NG) 1:144 model was introduced, with a completely different design plan.
 While these still feature snap-fit and color molding, they omit major joints, opting instead to only allow critical pieces to move—typically the neck, hips, shoulders, and feet.
-These are budget models, usually retailing much lower than other models; and this line was extensive, covering nearly every machine to be featured in the TV series.
+These are budget models, usually retailing much lower than other models; and this line was extensive, covering nearly every machine to be featured in that TV series.

 Gundam SEED also featured non graded 1:100 models, identical in quality to Bandai's High Grade offerings.

 It was also during this decade that the term "Gunpla" was coined by Bandai.